Revelation 14

 ripe- GK= xeraino, dried up, withered, overripe.

-Cp. use of word in: Mat 21:19,20; Luk 8:6; Joh 15:6; cp.
+cp. this word in: Mat 21:19,20; Luk 8:6; Joh 15:6; cp.
 Isa 40:23,24

-the harvest- is of the tares to judgment.
+the harvest- is of the 'tares' to judgment.
 Jer 51:33; Mat 13:30,38-43

 14:16 And he that sat on the cloud thrust in his sickle on the earth;